FIU-SCIS-Senior-Projects/SaaS-Integration-Library/Documents/Deliverable 1 - Feasability Study and Project Plan.md

 ####3.1.2 Hardware and Software Resources

-The follosing is neccessary to the development of this project:
+The following is neccessary to the development of this project:

 **Hardware:**
 * Machine for hosting, provided by FIU